ProfessorAkram/Unity-Programming/docs/unity-new-input-system.md

 This is where **Control Schemes** come in.
 A Control Scheme is a group of devices that a player can use together to control the game.
 It tells Unity **which devices' bindings should be active**.
 Using Control Schemes helps optimize input handling, keeps your project organized, and makes it easier to support multiple devices or players.
 While Control Schemes aren’t strictly required, **they make your input setup cleaner, more flexible, and easier to scale**.

 Importantly, **setting up a Control Scheme doesn’t require any changes to individual bindings**.
 You just define the group of devices.
-For example, if you create a Control Scheme for Keyboard & Mouse, Unity will automatically only listen to the bindings for those devices, you don’t need to do any extra work.
+For example, if you create a Control Scheme for Keyboard & Mouse, Unity will automatically only listen to the bindings for those devices; you don’t need to do any extra work.

 #### 8. **Add** a Control Scheme
 - In the **Input Actions Editor**, in the left pane at the top